-Power to require information or documents
+Power to require information, documents or goods

-1. -(1) An authorised officer may request any person in, or resident in, the Territory to provide any information or produce any document in the person's possession or control which the officer may require for the purpose of-
+1.-(1) An authorised officer may request a person in or resident in the Territory, or a relevant person, to provide any information or produce any document or goods in the person's possession or control which the officer may require for the purpose of-

-- (a) securing compliance with, or detecting evasion of, this Order, - (b) obtaining evidence of the commission of an offence under this Order, - (c) establishing the nature and amount or quantity of any funds or economic resources owned, held or controlled by a designated person, - (d) establishing the nature of any financial transactions entered into by a designated person, or - (e) cooperating with any international investigation in accordance with article 6(1).

-(2) When exercising the power in sub-paragraph (1), an authorised officer may-

-(a) take copies of or extracts from any document so produced,

-- (b) request any person producing a document to give an explanation of it, and - (c) where that person is a body corporate, request any person who is a present or past officer or employee of the body corporate to give such an explanation.
+- (a) securing compliance with, or detecting evasion of, this Order, - (b) obtaining evidence of the commission of an offence under this Order, - (c) establishing the nature and amount or quantity of any funds or economic resources owned, held or controlled by a designated person, - (d) establishing the nature of any financial transactions entered into by a designated person, or - (e) cooperating with any international investigation in accordance with article 6(1). - (2) When exercising the power in sub-paragraph (1), an authorised officer may- - (a) take copies of or extracts from any document so produced, - (b) request a person producing a document to give an explanation of it, and - (c) where that person is a body corporate, request a person who is a present or past officer or employee of the body corporate to give such an explanation.

-(3) Any person to whom a request is made must comply with it within such time and in such manner as may be specified in the request.
+(3) A person to whom a request is made must comply with it within such time and in such manner as may be specified in the request.